-When the post office issues a new stamp it is most often designated a release on a specific date and in a specific city.
-Collectors place the new stamp on an envelope, have it cancelled in that city on that date and add artwork (cachet) that relates somehow to the topic.
-We carry the country's largest inventory of fine and rare first day covers as early as 1901.
-We specialize in cachets of scarcer production numbers and do not stock large houses such as Fleetwood, ArtCraft, House of Farnam, Ioor, Grimsland, Artmaster, Colorano and Readers Digest to name a few.
-You will find covers by Dorothy Knapp, Staehle, Weigand, Crosby, Adler, Enriques, Adler, Fluegel and hundreds of other fine artists in our inventory.
-We have purchased some of the most important collections to come to market in the past several years and are always looking for better first day cover collections.
+When the post office issues a new stamp, it is most often designated a release on a specific date and in a specific city.
+Collectors place the new stamp on an envelope and it is canceled in that city on that date.
+Often, artwork (cachet) that relates somehow to the topic is printed hand-drawn on the envelope.
+We carry the country's largest inventory of fine and rare first day covers.
+We specialize in cachets of scarcer production numbers.
+We do not stock large houses such as Fleetwood, ArtCraft, House of Farnam, Ioor, Grimsland, Artmaster, Colorano, and Readers Digest, to name a few.
+We do have covers by Dorothy Knapp, Staehle, Weigand, Crosby, Adler, Enriques, Adler, Fluegel, and hundreds of other fine artists in our inventory.
+We have purchased some of the most important collections to come to market in the past several years and are always looking for better first-day cover collections.

-Correct and rare first day use from Bryn Mawr PA.
+Correct and rare first-day use from Bryn Mawr, PA.
 PF Certificate.
+BUY.

-The 1 cent fdc is scarce.
+The 1 cent FDC is scarce.
 The combo is rare.
 Boston Apr 30, 1904 flag cancel.
+BUY

 Washington Navy Dept Sta unofficial.
-Gorham embossed return reverse with 2 other Mar 24, 1927 Washington postmarks.
+Gorham embossed return reverse with two other Mar 24, 1927, Washington postmarks.
+BUY

 Aerophilately is the study of airmail.
-This includes postal history, the actual commercial use of air transportation to deliver the mail and philatelic airmail covers.
-Philatelic covers are covers made for collectors.
-The first airmail flight from Chicago to St Louis by Lindbergh was announced and collectors rushed to have a cover flown on this first flight.
+This includes postal history, the actual commercial use of air transportation to deliver the mail, and philatelic airmail covers created to be collected.
+The first airmail flight from Chicago to St Louis by Lindbergh was announced, and collectors rushed to have a cover flown on this first flight.
 This is just one of tens of thousands of examples of a first flight cover.
 We carry CAMs, FAMs, Lindbergh, Government Flights, Pioneer Flights, Historical, Trans-oceanic, PAA Clipper, U.S. Airships and Zeppelin Flights, and many more.
-Famous for our quality flight covers, we have the largest inventory of Lindbergh material anywhere.

-A piece of postal stationery is a stationery item, such as a stamped envelope, letter sheet, postal card, lettercard, aerogram or wrapper, with animprinted stamp or inscription indicating that a specific rate of postage or related service has been prepaid.
-These are still sold at the post office today and the first were issued in the 1850s.
-We carry postal cards, postal envelope entires and lettersheets.
-We currently do not stock cut squares which are postal envelopes that have been cut only to include the imprinted stamp.
+Postal stationery is a stationery item, such as a stamped envelope, letter sheet, postal card, lettercard, aerogram, or wrapper, with an imprinted stamp or inscription indicating that a specific rate of postage or related service has been prepaid.
+These are still sold at the post office today, and the first was issued in the 1850s.
+We carry postal cards, postal envelope entires, and letter sheets.
+We currently do not stock cut squares, which are postal envelopes that have been cut only to include the imprinted stamp.
 Our stock is arranged by UPSS number and priced accordingly.
 We welcome your want lists and are happy to provide mail order service.